Batman & Robin (film): Accolades

-Cancelled sequel
+Canceled sequel

 During the filming of Batman & Robin, Warner Bros. was impressed with the dailies, prompting them to immediately hire Joel Schumacher to return as director for a fifth film.
 However, writer Akiva Goldsman turned down an offer to write the script.
 In late 1996, Warner Bros. and Schumacher hired Mark Protosevich to write the script for a fifth Batman film.
 A projected mid-1999 release date was announced.
 Los Angeles Times described their film as "continuing in the same vein with multiple villains and more silliness".
 Titled Batman Unchained, Protosevich's script featured the Scarecrow as the main villain, who, through the use of his fear toxin, resurrects the Joker as a hallucination in Batman's mind.
 Harley Quinn would appear as a supporting character, written as the Joker's daughter.
 Schumacher approached Nicolas Cage to portray the Scarecrow while he was filming Face/Off and Courtney Love was considered for Harley Quinn.
+Schumacher said he begged the studio for him to do The Dark Knight Returns story for the "fifth film", but they wanted to keep the "family-friendly, toyethic thing".

 Clooney, O'Donnell, Silverstone, and Coolio were set to reprise the roles of Batman, Robin, Batgirl, and Scarecrow.
 It was hoped that the villains from previous films would make cameo appearances in the hallucinations caused by Scarecrow, culminating with Jack Nicholson reprising the role of the Joker.
 Following the poor critical and financial reception of Batman & Robin, Clooney vowed never to reprise his role, and Warner Bros. cancelled any future Batman films, including Schumacher's planned Batman Unchained.

 In a 2012 interview with Access Hollywood, Chris O'Donnell claimed that a spin-off centered around the character of Robin was planned, but eventually scrapped due to Batman & Robin's poor commercial performance.